Andrew Anderson (bowler): Personal

-When not competing on the PBA Tour or internationally, Anderson is a coach at Turbo Tech in Chesterfield, Michigan.
+When not competing on the PBA Tour or internationally, Anderson is an associate coach at Turbo Tech in Chesterfield, Michigan, where he now resides.
+He has coached Landin Jordan, a former PBA Junior national champion who finished 8th at the 2025 U.S. Open as an 18-year old.
+Anderson is also currently serving his second term (through 2025) on the USBC Board of Directors.
 He enjoys outdoor activities such as boating, fishing, camping and golfing.

 With the 2021 PBA Tour Finals being contested in Allen Park, Michigan, not far from Anderson's home in Holly, Andrew appeared as a laneside reporter for CBS Sports Network during the five hours of live coverage on June 27.